WillSams/example-deportivo-carolina/README.md

 For a KeystoneJS 4.0 example abandoned March 2019, see the `abandoned` branch.

-## TODO

-- Better implement token-based authentication.
-- Add data importer.

-### Backend

-- Write more tests.
-- Use Passport package to authorize the token.
-- Add delete mutations
-- Utilize different types other than strings

-### Frontend

-- Write more tests.
-- Add content editor components for home, news, teams, and static.

 ## Pre-requisites

 First of all, these instructions will only be targeting Debian-based distros (Ubuntu, Linux Mint, etc.) but they can also work under [Windows using the Windows Subsystem for Linux (WSL)](https://docs.microsoft.com/en-us/windows/wsl/about).
 The following tools need to be installed: